Ranjan v. Aviva General Insurance Company,

 Farooq v Unifund Assurance Company, 2025 CanLII 132416 (ON LAT)

-The Tribunal ordered the insurer to pay multiple disputed treatment plans, including physiotherapy services, psychological services, and a psychological assessment, together with interest on the overdue benefits.
+The Tribunal found that the applicant’s injuries were not predominantly minor and therefore not subject to the MIG limit.
+The insurer was ordered to pay multiple disputed treatment plans, including physiotherapy services, psychological services, and a psychological assessment, together with interest on the overdue benefits.

 Mekonnen v.
-Sonnet Insurance Company, 2025 CanLII 102182 (ON LAT)
+Sonnet Insurance Company,

-Entitlement to Non-Earner Benefits - Licence Appeal Tribunal
+Entitlement to Non-Earner Benefits (NEB) established.

 This decision highlights the evidentiary and legal considerations involved in establishing entitlement to Non-Earner Benefits, which are available to accident victims who suffer a complete inability to carry on a normal life as a result of their injuries.